MatiasVL/switchfully-version-control-git/50-web-development-web-frameworks-vaadin-14/codelabs/10-exercises/src/main/java/com/switchfully/vaadin/exercise/exercise_03_live_filtering/README.md

 # Exercise 3 - Live filtering
-Enhance the previous exercise by adding a filter `TextField` to provide live filtering on the accomodation name.
+Enhance the previous exercise by adding a filter `TextField` to provide live filtering on the accommodation name.

 Also add a `Button` next to the filter field to clear the filter.